Mindfulness and Heartfulness

 About the course

-This course is a combination of mainly the pioneering MBSR course developed by Dr. Jon Kabat-Zinn and colleagues at the University of Massachusetts Medical Centre in the USA and some of the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Dr Mark Williams and colleagues at the University of Oxford.
+This course is for the general public and is based on the Mindfulness-Based Cognitive Therapy (MBCT) course developed by Dr Mark Williams and colleagues at the University of Oxford.

 On the course, you will learn practices such as the Body Scan, Mindful Movement and Sitting Meditations with the aim of taking what you learn in these practices and applying them in your everyday life.

-Each course focuses on eight key themes, all interlinking and building each week through home practice.
+The course focuses on eight key themes outlined in the best selling book Finding Peace in a Frantic World, all interlinking and building each week through home practice.

 The course is most effective if you can try to attend all sessions as each session builds on the previous session.
-A handbook and meditation CD are provided as part of the course.
 Attendance certificates are given to those that attend 7 or more sessions.

 Heather has undertaken two MBSR/MBCT teacher training retreats (TTR 1&2) with the Centre for mindfulness and research practice at the University of Bangor, one of the leaders in the field for mindfulness in the UK, along with advanced mindfulness training course in mindfulness based compassionate living and further training in deep listening.
 Some of the people that have trained Heather include: Michael Chaskalson, Trish Bartley, Jody Mardula, Sarah Silverton, Erik van den Brink, Ros Oliver, Rasmus Hougaard and Jacqueline Carter.
 She has also attended masterclasses with: Profs Paul Gilbert, Tania Singer and Associate Professor Kristin Neff.
 See my bio here.